minvws/nl-kat-coordination/docs/source/developer-documentation/octopoes.md

 https://github.com/minvws/nl-kat-coordination/tree/main/octopoes/tools
 ```

 It is recommended to create a virtual environment and install the developer-requirements (in the octopoes folder) within this virtual environment.
-You could also execute the xtdb-cli commands from within the Octopoes_api container if you are using a Dockerized setup.
+You could also execute the xtdb-cli commands from within the `octopoes_api` container if you are using a Dockerized setup.

 The XTDB-cli tool can be queried as shown below.